Spending habits in Singapore: 52% of adults don’t know how much they spend every month (Survey)

 Abram Lim

-Abram Lim is the founder of SmartWealth and a licensed financial consultant with over 8 years in the industry.
-He ensures all published content is supported by data, well-researched, and includes both sides of the story.
-His work has been referenced by SingSaver, Business Insider, and Fortune.
+Abram Lim is the founder of SmartWealth and a licensed financial consultant with over 8 years of experience.
+He ensures all content is data-driven, balanced, and evidence-based.
+His work has been cited by SingSaver, Business Insider, and Fortune.